sdrhodes/ISTA_220/Homework/C#_Chapter_7_Homework.md

 Static classes can be brought into scope with Using statements, or by using a fully qualified name when you reference objects of the class.
 Example, Math.Sqrt(); You might bring static classes into scope to reference utilities available to that class

 ### 8. Can you think of a good reason to create an anonymous class?
 What is it?
-Perhaps anonymous classes could return the value of "username" to the user, but not to any developer or database admin.
-They would only know that there is a username, but not the objects name.
+When you don't want to name every variable you use

 ### 9. What is polymorphism as this term is used in computer science?
 This is not in the book.
 Polymorphism comes from using methods to overwrite the methods from the virtual class from which they're derived.
-It is a way of passing new arguments to methods with similar function
+It is a way of passing new arguments to methods with similar function.
+Play(); pass trumpet and it would have one behavior, pass game and it would have another behavior, pass children and it would have a different behavior.
+Methods specialize/change dependent on types of variables.

 ### 10. What is message passing as this term is used in computer science?
 This is not in the book.
-Message passing is giving parameters to a method
+Message passing is giving arguments to satisfy the parameters of a method

 ### 11. What was the first object-oriented programming language?
 Smalltalk